mattermost/docs/source/deployment/certificate-based-authentication.rst

 Certificate-based authentication (CBA) can be used to identify a user or a device before granting access to Mattermost, providing an additional layer of security to access the system.

-Follow these steps to configure user CBA for your browser, Mattermost Desktop Apps and the Mattermost iOS App.
-Support for the Mattermost Android App is planned.
+Follow these steps to configure user CBA for your browser, Mattermost Desktop Apps, and the Mattermost iOS app.
+Support for the Mattermost Android app is planned.
 It is expected that you can manage certificate distribution for each personal device (BYOD) and their lifecycle management with a service like `OpenSSL <https://www.openssl.org/>`__.

 Before you begin, follow the `official guides to install Mattermost <https://docs.mattermost.com/guides/administrator.html#installing-mattermost>`__ on your system, including NGINX configuration as a proxy with SSL and HTTP/2, and a valid SSL certificate such as Let's Encrypt.